mapbender/mapbender-documentation/en/elements/editing/digitizer/digitizer_configuration.rst

 SQL for the demo tables
 -----------------------

-The following SQL statements must be executed in your database to create the three table for the demo.
+The following SQL statements must be executed in your geodata database to create the three table for the demo.
 With the three tables you can test the digitizer functionality using the YAML definition shown above.

 .. code-block:: postgres